-Ministry of Agriculture and Land Reclamation Decree 2188 (2011) established the Agricultural Pesticide Committee (APC).
-It is the national authority responsible for registering agricultural pesticides based on their efficacy against agricultural pests and the safety posed to public health and the environment.
+The decision does not replace the Ministry of Agriculture and Land Reclamation Agricultural Pesticide Committee (APC).
+However, it replaces Ministerial Decree 974 (2017), article (29) that determined pesticide maximum residue.
+The Agricultural Pesticide Committee (APC) was established through Decree 2188 (2011).
+It is the national authority responsible for registering agricultural pesticides based on their efficacy against agricultural pests and its safety concerning public health and the environment.